bminer/node-twilio-api/README.md

 var cli = new twilioAPI.Client(AccountSid, AuthToken);
 ```

-## API

-The detailed documentation for twilio-api follows.

 #### <a name="middleware"></a>Create Express middleware

 - `Client.middleware()` - Returns Connect/Express middleware that handles any request for
 *registered applications*.
 A registered application will then handle the request accordingly if
-the method (GET/POST) and URL path of the request matches the application's VoiceURL,
+the method (GET/POST) and URL path of the request matches the application's VoiceUrl,
 StatusCallback, SmsUrl, or SmsStatusCallback.

 Could this be much easier?